CEP-Comwell/proxmox_addons/README.md

 * Integration with Falco IDS
 * Integration with SecurityOnion

+# Playbook Description
 **mirror_vmbr0_to_brdpi.yml**

-* The playbook assumes that the veth interfaces (`veth0`) and its peer (`veth1`) have been manually set up and configured on the Proxmox host, as direct changes to `/etc/network/interfaces` are not recommended.
+* The playbook assumes that the veth interfaces (`veth0`) and its peer (`veth1`) have been manually set up and configured on the Proxmox host.

+Promox recommends against making any direct changes to `/etc/network/interfaces`.

+Instead, you should create a separate network configuration file included with the `source /etc/network/interfaces.d/*` command at the bottom of the proxmox managed network configuration.

+Here is an example:

-**Example file /etc/network/interfaces.d/edgesec.conf**
+** /etc/network/interfaces.d/edgesec.conf**

   ```bash
 # Create veth pair